YancyLi1117/Home/DS.md

  - Provided the investment strategies for for Great Lakes Midwest Bank.
 Selected *Credit Score* and *Debt to Income Ratio* as the main factor using **Random Forest** to minimize the risk of default loan

 ### **CONVSET Enterprise Information Website** --- *Python, SQL, JavaScript, Neo4j* `Mar. ~ Jun.
 2021 | Shanghai, China`
  - Crawled the information of all A-share listed companies from relevant websites.
-Designed and maintained the database on AWS RDS with **MySQL** and display the stock information by **ECharts**
+Designed and maintained the database on Amazon RDS with **MySQL** and display the stock information by **ECharts**
  - Utilized **Bi-LSTM-CRF** model to recognize the named entity and extracted the features of the executives.
 Storage the features by **Neo4j** and visualized the executive network by **D3** on the website

 ### **Product Launch Analysis Based on Amazon Review** ---  *Python*  `Mar.
 2020 | Shanghai, China`